The New England Journal of Medicine December 13, 2018

 Endpoint

-Key result: Percutaneous repair was less effective at reducing mitral regurgitation than surgery but superior in terms of safety profile.
+Key result: Percutaneous repair was less effective at reducing mitral regurgitation than surgery but was associated with superior safety and similar improvements in clinical outcomes.

 2018